laforge49/JActor2/README.md

 Unfortunately, this problem rarely comes up in simple designs or initial implementations.
 It is only as the code matures and the complexity increases that deadlocks begin to occur.
-Supervisors detect such failed actors and restart them, which in tern gives rise to the increased chance that messages will be lost.
+Supervisors detect such failed actors and restart them, which in turn gives rise to the increased chance that messages will be lost.
 So timeouts are often added, further increasing the complexity of the code and potentially giving rise to an increasing frequency of deadlocks.